fpereiro/dale/readme.md

 dale.obj (members, function (v) {
    return /thisisinvalid/
 }));
-// returns undefined and prints the following error: `Value returned by fun must be an array but instead is of type regex`
+// returns false and prints the following error: `fun passed to dale.obj must return undefined or an array of length 2 but instead returned a value of type regex`

+dale.clog (output = dale.obj (members2, function (v) {
+   return [1, 2, 3];
+}));

+// returns false and prints the following error: `fun passed to dale.obj must return undefined or an array of length 2 but instead returned an array of length 0`
 ```

 Notice that `dale.obj` always returns an object with zero or more elements, unless one of the invocations to `fun` returns an invalid value.